“This is such a great tool.”

 OFAC Country Sanctions

 Within country-specific sanctions programs there are comprehensive trade prohibitions and partial trade prohibitions.
-These programs 'block' the transfer of assets to designated countries and use other trade restrictions to further U.S. foreign policy objectives.
-Comprehensive sanctions programs, which block all trade with sanctioned countries, are administered against Burma (Myanmar), Cuba, Iran, Sudan and Syria.
-Selective sanctions, which impose trade restrictions that target specific activities, are administered against countries such as Lebanon and Libya.
+These programs “block” the transfer of assets to designated countries and use other trade restrictions to further U.S. foreign policy objectives.
+Comprehensive sanctions programs block all trade with sanctioned countries, whereas selective sanctions impose trade restrictions that target specific activities.

 Visual OFAC solutions help prevent violations of embargoes and sanctions by integrating the OFAC regulatory processes into your current business processes, helping you to achieve the compliance level specific to your industry, and staying current with changes and updates to OFAC regulations.